-- 1. Employee was a fulltime employee with the City on December 31, 1996; - 2.
-Employee has ten (10) years of cumulative service as a fulltime employee with the City; or - 3.
+1. Employee was a fulltime employee with the City and meets eligibility under Tiers 1 or 2;

+- 2. Employee has ten (10) years of cumulative service as a fulltime employee with the City; or - 3.
 Employee retired due to a job-related injury suffered while employed with the City.